Superalgos/Superalgos/README.md

 ### Bruce

-Now, let's see what Bruce, an indicator, does with Charly's product.
-As you can learn from Bruce's README file he produces two datasets: candles at 1-minute resolution and volumes at 1-minute resolution.
+Now, let's see what [Bruce](https://github.com/AAMasters/AABruce-Indicator-Bot), an indicator, does with Charly's product.
+As you can learn from [Bruce's README](https://github.com/AAMasters/AABruce-Indicator-Bot/blob/master/README.md), he produces two datasets: candles at 1-minute resolution and volumes at 1-minute resolution.
 The datasets are stored under the _daily file_ type of dataset.

 Now scroll down the README file and see what Bruce's dependencies are.
 That's right!
 Bruce depends on Charly's product.
 Bruce's processes take the trades data that Charly extracted from the exchange, performs calculations to build 1-minute candles and stores his dataset with more elaborate data.